connellrobert/connellrobert.github.io/index.md

 career path.

 ## Cloud Engineering Arc
-As coding began to become to stale, I journeyed deeper into cloud-native technologies, DevOps, and deployment environments such as Kubernetes and AWS Serverless.
+As coding began to stale, I journeyed deeper into cloud-native technologies, DevOps, and deployment environments such as Kubernetes and AWS Serverless.
 I changed companies and moved roles from a full stack developer to a Cloud Engineer.
-Luckily, my role allowed for more diversity and I was able to work in AWS Serverless, DevOps, Cloud engineering, as well as architecting entire kubernetes based systems.
+Luckily, my role allowed for more diversity and I was able to work in AWS Serverless, DevOps, Cloud engineering, as well as being able to architect entire kubernetes based systems.
 During this time, I began working in an Openshift environment and orchestrating application deployments with Gitlab CI.
 I worked several projects before promoting into a team lead role on a project involving a custom kubernetes operator.

 ## Projects
 ### Company Projects